Humidity: Global climate

 Humidity affects the energy budget and thereby influences temperatures in two major ways.
 First, water vapor in the atmosphere contains "latent" energy.
-During transpiration or evaporation, this latent heat is removed from surface liquid, cooling the earth's surface.
+During transpiration or evaporation, this latent heat is removed from surface liquid, cooling the Earth's surface.
 This is the biggest non-radiative cooling effect at the surface.
 It compensates for roughly 70% of the average net radiative warming at the surface.

 Second, water vapor is the most abundant of all greenhouse gases.
 Water vapor, like a green lens that allows green light to pass through it but absorbs red light, is a "selective absorber".
 Like the other greenhouse gasses, water vapor is transparent to most solar energy.
-However, it absorbs the infrared energy emitted (radiated) upward by the earth's surface, which is the reason that humid areas experience very little nocturnal cooling but dry desert regions cool considerably at night.
+However, it absorbs the infrared energy emitted (radiated) upward by the Earth's surface, which is the reason that humid areas experience very little nocturnal cooling but dry desert regions cool considerably at night.
 This selective absorption causes the greenhouse effect.
 It raises the surface temperature substantially above its theoretical radiative equilibrium temperature with the sun, and water vapor is the cause of more of this warming than any other greenhouse gas.

 Unlike most other greenhouse gases, however, water is not merely below its boiling point in all regions of the Earth, but below its freezing point at many altitudes.
 As a condensible greenhouse gas, it precipitates, with a much lower scale height and shorter atmospheric lifetime — weeks instead of decades.
 Without other greenhouse gases, Earth's blackbody temperature, below the freezing point of water, would cause water vapor to be removed from the atmosphere.
 Water vapor is thus a "slave" to the non-condensible greenhouse gases.

 Animal and plant life

 Humidity is one of the fundamental abiotic factors that defines any habitat (the tundra, wetlands, and the desert are a few examples), and is a determinant of which animals and plants can thrive in a given environment.

 The human body dissipates heat through perspiration and its evaporation.
 Heat convection, to the surrounding air, and thermal radiation are the primary modes of heat transport from the body.
 Under conditions of high humidity, the rate of evaporation of sweat from the skin decreases.
 Also, if the atmosphere is as warm or warmer than the skin during times of high humidity, blood brought to the body surface cannot dissipate heat by conduction to the air.
 With so much blood going to the external surface of the body, less goes to the active muscles, the brain, and other internal organs.
 Physical strength declines, and fatigue occurs sooner than it would otherwise.
 Alertness and mental capacity also may be affected, resulting in heat stroke or hyperthermia.

+Domesticated plants and animals (e.g. lizards) require regular upkeep of humidity percent when grown in-home and container conditions, for optimal thriving environment.